 Ypsilanti is a go-to when planning outdoor winter fun.
 Scenic parks and nature areas offer a range of choices for outdoor recreation including mountain biking trails, sledding hills and disc golf courses, and hiking trails.
 We’ve highlighted a handful of area parks, nature preserves, and outdoor activities you can do around Ypsilanti to help you warm up this winter!

 Be sure to bundle up and prepare for weather conditions before heading out.
 Check out this Michigan DNR guide for safely playing and staying outside this winter, and have fun exploring Ypsilanti outdoors!

-Many parks in the Ypsilanti area are open year-round to enjoy activities like walking groomed trails and cross-country skiing!
-Fuel up with a tasty breakfast or lunch takeout from one of the nearby restaurants, then check out these winter park favorites within the Ypsilanti area:
+Many parks in the Ypsilanti area are open year-round for walking groomed trails and cross-country skiing.
+Fuel up with a tasty breakfast or lunch takeout from one of the nearby restaurants, then check out these winter park favorites within the area:

 Rolling Hills County Park

-For an ultimate winter park experience in Ypsilanti, visit Rolling Hills County Park in Ypsilanti Township, open year-round.
-Rolling Hills is home to the tallest public sledding hill in Ypsilanti at 275 feet and features a wide area at the hilltop to safely spread out and ride down!
-Visitors can walk along different trails including the half-mile cleared walking trail, or cross-country ski on three miles of groomed trails throughout the park.
+For an ultimate winter park experience in Ypsilanti, visit Rolling Hills County Park in Ypsilanti Township.
+Rolling Hills is home to the tallest public sledding hill in Ypsilanti at 275 feet and features a wide area at the hilltop to safely spread out.
+Visitors can walk along different trails including the half-mile cleared walking trail, or cross-country ski on three miles of groomed trails.
 Disc Golfers love the putt-putt course for skill-building and the challenging two 18-hole courses open all year.

 Hewens Creek Park